-India (Asia)Advice for All Destinations Immunisations Malaria Malaria Map Other Health Risks Notice Board News
+India (Asia)Advice for All Destinations Vaccinations Malaria Malaria Map Other Health Risks Alerts News

 Advice for All Destinations

 Read the information on the COVID-19: Health Considerations for Travel page for advice on travelling during the COVID-19 pandemic.

 Review both the Vaccination and Malaria sections on this page to find out if you may need vaccines and/or a malaria risk assessment before you travel to this country.

 If you think you require vaccines and/or malaria risk assessment, you should make an appointment with a travel health professional:

 A travel health risk assessment is also advisable for some people, even when vaccines or malaria tablets are not required.

 Risk prevention advice

 Many of the health risks experienced by travellers cannot be prevented by vaccines and other measures need to be taken.